Cold Email Domain Strategy: Primary, Secondary, and Throwaway Domains Explained

 The Rotation Rules

-1. Rotate mailboxes, not just domains.
-Use 2–3 mailboxes per domain, rotating which one opens each sequence.
+Rotate mailboxes, not just domains.
+Use a healthy spread of mailboxes per domain, alternating which one opens each sequence.

-3. Burn domains that show degradation.
-If a domain's inbox placement drops below 70% seed test result, retire it.
+Burn domains that show degradation.
+If a domain's inbox placement drops below 70% on the inbox placement tester, retire it.
 Don't try to rehabilitate — just replace.

-4. Track domain health monthly.
-Use seed testing (GlockApps, Mailsoar) to check inbox placement across Gmail, Outlook, Yahoo monthly.
+Track domain health monthly.
+Use seed testing (GlockApps, the free email deliverability test) to check inbox placement across Gmail, Outlook, Yahoo monthly.
 Replace any domain below threshold.

 Domain Lifecycle (Typical)